-The plight of the homeless is examined through the eyes of abandoned children in mid-19th century London.
+The plight of the homeless is examined through the eyes of abandoned children in mid-nineteenth-century London.

-The Ragged Child comes from a creative team that has a staggering amount of musicals under their belts, including Drake, Tin Pan Ali, and The Roman Invasion Of Ramsbottom.
+The Ragged Child comes from a creative team that has a staggering number of musicals under its belt, including Drake, Tin Pan Ali and The Roman Invasion of Ramsbottom.
 It's a well-crafted tale that is the ideal choice for a theatre company that would like to feature young artists.
 The Ragged Child also has potential to couple well with schools' history curricula.